With basketball tryouts about to begin for the new season, I’ve received numerous emails asking for advice on basketball tryouts.

 1. Make sure you have all the required school/county/state paperwork (physicals, release forms, etc.) for every student – athlete that trys out.
 You should also have a Progress Report that includes academic and behavior information on every player.

-2. Make sure your tryouts include well devised drills that allow players to demonstrate their skills. (ball handling, passing, shooting, defense, rebounding, decision making, etc.)
+2. Make sure your basketball tryouts include well-devised drills that allow players to demonstrate their skills. (ball handling, passing, shooting, defense, rebounding, decision making, etc.)